aura-nw/docs/docs/product/pyxis-safe/safe_intro.md

 # Introduction
-import DocCardList from '@theme/DocCardList';
-import {useCurrentSidebarCategory} from '@docusaurus/theme-common';

 The Pyxis Safe is a web application that allows multiple people – co-owners – together to manage a “Safe” – an address where digital assets of the blockchain network can be contained and transferred, just like a personal wallet.
 However, moving assets out of the safe requires a consensus between co-owners.